giancds/giancds.github.io/pages/publications.md

 {% endcomment %}

-Note that some of the older publications (previous to 2014) are written in Portuguese.
+Note that some of the older publications (previous to 2014) are only available in Portuguese.

 <script src="https://bibbase.org/show?bib=https%3A%2F%2Fgiancds.github.io%2Ffiles%2Fmypubs.bib&jsonp=1"></script>